Who are we and how does this policy apply?

 (a) In the employment context:

-- Medical - Caltex may, with the employee's consent, provide the company doctor or any medical specialists retained by Caltex with employees' medical records for the purposes of their employment with Caltex.
+Medical - Caltex may, with the employee's consent, provide the company doctor or any medical specialists or allied health professionals retained by Caltex with employees' medical records for the purposes of their employment with Caltex.

 (b) Generally and in a commercial context: